Chart Color Schemes

 West Pennant Hills shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-In West Pennant Hills, educational attainment is notably high, with 50.1% of residents aged 15 and above holding university qualifications.
-This exceeds the national average of 30.4% and the NSW average of 32.2%.
+Educational attainment in West Pennant Hills is notably higher than national and state averages.
+50.1% of residents aged 15 and above have university qualifications, compared to 30.4% nationally and 32.2% in NSW.
 Bachelor degrees are the most common at 31.8%, followed by postgraduate qualifications (14.9%) and graduate diplomas (3.4%).
-Vocational pathways account for 21.7% of qualifications among those aged 15 and above, with advanced diplomas making up 10.1% and certificates 11.6%.
+Vocational pathways account for 21.7% of qualifications, with advanced diplomas at 10.1% and certificates at 11.6%.

-Educational participation is also high, with 29.7% of residents currently enrolled in formal education.
+Educational participation is high, with 29.7% of residents currently enrolled in formal education.
 This includes 9.4% in primary education, 8.2% in secondary education, and 7.7% pursuing tertiary education.
-Hills Montessori School operates within West Pennant Hills, enrolling 16 students.
+Hills Montessori School serves West Pennant Hills, with an enrollment of 16 students as of a recent report.
 The area has significant socio-educational advantages and academic achievement (ICSEA: 1127).
-There is one school focusing exclusively on primary education in the area, with secondary options available in surrounding regions.
-Local school capacity is limited at 0.1 places per 100 residents compared to the regional average of 17.4, resulting in many families traveling to nearby areas for schooling.
+There is one school focusing exclusively on primary education in the area, with secondary options available nearby.
+Local school capacity is limited, with only 0.1 places per 100 residents compared to the regional average of 17.4, leading many families to travel for schooling.

 Frequently Asked Questions - Education